Computation of orders and cycle lengths of automorphisms of finite solvable groups: Introduction

 \begin{theoremm} Algorithms \ref{algo1} and \ref{algo2}, viewed as Las Vegas algorithms, both have expected running time subexponential in the input length. \end{theoremm}

 The following two remarks indicate that it is probably very difficult to improve Theorem \ref{mainTheo2}:

-\begin{enumerate} \item A fundamental obstacle to improving Theorem \ref{mainTheo2} by replacing \enquote{subexponential} by \enquote{polynomial} is the fact that all known algorithms for multiplication of elements of a finite polycyclic group, written in normal form, have superpolynomial complexity (see \cite[Theorem, bottom of p.~2]{Hof04a} for the best known worst-case bounds). \item Similarly, there are fundamental obstacles to replacing the \enquote{Las Vegas} in Theorem \ref{mainTheo2} by \enquote{deterministic} (and deleting the word \enquote{expected}, of course), as not even for the special case of computing orders of invertible matrices $M$ over finite fields, any deterministic algorithms with subexponential worst-case complexity are known. \end{enumerate}
+\begin{enumerate} \item A fundamental obstacle to improving Theorem \ref{mainTheo2} by replacing \enquote{subexponential} by \enquote{polynomial} is the fact that all known algorithms for multiplication of elements of a finite polycyclic group, written in collected form (see \cite[Definition 8.13]{HEO05a}), have superpolynomial complexity (see below for a brief overview of results on the complexity of multiplication in (finite) polycyclic groups). \item Similarly, there are fundamental obstacles to replacing the \enquote{Las Vegas} in Theorem \ref{mainTheo2} by \enquote{deterministic} (and deleting the word \enquote{expected}, of course), as not even for the special case of computing orders of invertible matrices over finite fields, any deterministic algorithms with subexponential worst-case complexity are known (see \cite{CL97a} for such an algorithm, which we will come back to later and which only fails to achieve polynomial complexity because of the seemingly inevitable use of integer factorization). \end{enumerate}

-When $P$ is a refined consistent polycyclic presentation representing the finite solvable group $G$, we denote by $l(P)$ the length of $P$ as an algorithm input (see also Subsection \ref{subsec1P3}) and by $\Coll(P)=\Coll_{\Acal}(P)$ the worst-case run time (in bit operations) of a fixed algorithm $\Acal$ which takes as input the presentation $P$ and two elements of $G$ given in normal form with respect to $P$ and outputs the normal form of the product of these two elements (for example, $\Acal$ may be any of the many variants of the \emph{collection algorithm} \cite[Subsection 8.1.3]{HEO05a}).
+When $P$ is a refined consistent polycyclic presentation representing the finite solvable group $G$, we denote by $\ell(P)$ the length of $P$ as an algorithm input (see also Subsection \ref{subsec1P3}) and by $\Coll(P)=\Coll_{\Acal}(P)$ the worst-case runtime (in bit operations) of a fixed algorithm $\Acal$ which takes as input the presentation $P$ and two elements of $G$ given in collected form with respect to $P$ and outputs the collected form of the product of these two elements.
 Throughout the rest of this paper, we assume that $\Acal$ has been fixed and suppress it in the notation $\Coll(P)$.
-As mentioned in Subsection \ref{subsec1P1} already, the following complexity result of independent interest is also important for the proof of Theorem \ref{mainTheo2}.
+As we will incorporate $\Coll(P)$ in our complexity bounds, we will not be concerned with \enquote{good} choices for $\Acal$ here, but naturally, finding efficient multiplication algorithms is a problem of fundamental importance in computational group theory, and especially for polycyclic groups, it has been studied for a long time by various authors; let us give an overview.